Conversations: Green Ducks Plant Syndicate

 GDPS

-Co-Founders Alex Hill and David Sukhai have launched their DTC houseplant company Green Ducks Plant Syndicate with nothing but determination and faith.
+Co-Founders Alex Hill and David Sukhai have launched their direct to consumer (DTC) houseplant company Green Ducks Plant Syndicate with nothing but determination and faith.
 What was once a conversation, has now unfolded into a steadily growing following for plants.
 To understand more about GDPS, Frasspot sat down with the co-founders to discuss inspirations, fashion & how to deal with failure.

 Alex, in private conversation we’ve had time to get to know each others’ back story, but for those who are not familiar with you guys do you mind telling us a bit about yourself?